slac-lcls/lcls2/README.md

 ./build_all.sh -c {Release, Debug, RelWithDebInfo} -p {develop, install}
 ```

-To run the psana automated tests run "nosetests psana/psana/tests" in your git root directory.
+To run the psana automated tests run "pytest psana/psana/tests/" in your git root directory.

 You can read the above build_all.sh script to see how to build individual packages.